 Speculate – Kenny Dorham

 This uptempo song originally written for Max Roach's quintet is a workout for the whole band, with a head full of rhythm section stop-time.
+Changes are similar to Tadd Dameron's Our Delight but with a rhythm changes bridge.
 Sextet and quintet arrangements are available.

 All selected items will be available for download after purchase.